Diabetes is well known to wreak serious havoc on many organs like the kidneys, eyes, heart, and so on.

 Some chewing gums actually contain some tooth-friendly sweeteners like xylitol instead of sugar and are tooth-friendly.

 You can chew on these gums to moisten the mouth and prevent dry mouth, which is quite common in people with diabetes.

 4) Avoid acidic drinks

-It’s important to avoid drinks like soda and carbonated drink as much as possible.
+It’s important to avoid drinks like soda and carbonated drinks as much as possible.
 This is important not only for your dental health but for your diabetes management also.